-After creating a ruleset, you can make changes to the ruleset to alter how people can interact with the targeted branches or tags.
+After creating a ruleset, you can still make changes to it.
 For example, you can add rules to better protect your branches or tags, or you can switch your ruleset from "Evaluate" mode to "Active" after testing its effects on the contributor experience for your repository.

 Viewing rulesets for a repository

-Anyone with read access to a repository can view the rulesets targeting the repository.
-This can be useful if you want to know why you can't commit to a branch.
-On the "Rulesets" page, you can view the active rulesets targeting a certain branch or tag.
+On the "Rulesets" page, anyone with read access to the repository can view the active rulesets targeting a certain branch, tag, or push restriction.
 You will also see rulesets running in "Evaluate" mode, which are not enforced.

 -